Consensys/mythx-docs/README.md

 # Mythril Developer Guide

-This is the developer guide for the public Mythril API.
+A guide for developers seeking to build Mythril tools.
+[Read it on Github Pages](https://consensys.github.io/mythril-developer-guide/).